OpenNebula/docs/source/administration/sunstone_gui/vdc_admin_view.rst

 VDC Accounting
 --------------

 The VDC info tab provides information of the usage of the VDC and also accounting reports can be generated.
-These reports can be configured to report the usage per VM or per user for an specific range of time.
+These reports can be configured to report the usage per VM or per user for a specific range of time.

 |vdcadmin_vdc_acct|